This post was written by one of the stars in our developer community, Thiago Santana.

 This is part four, sub-series 1, of the API design best practices series.

-One of the challenges to implementing and correctly using hypermedia in your REST API is first understanding what hypermedia is, and what it means to use hypermedia as the engine of application state (HATEOAS).
+One of the challenges to implementing and correctly using hypermedia in your REST API is first understanding what hypermedia is,

 This is part three of the API design best practices series.

 Once you have an understanding of what your API needs to be able to do in order to meet your developer’s requirements, it’s important to ensure that it remains as flexible and extendable as possible.
-Taking advantage of best practices not only means that your API will be familiar to developers, but also ensure that it remains fluid enough to extend and build on top of it in the future.
-Here are this week’s best practices to help keep your API agile:
+Taking advantage of best practices not only means that your API will be familiar to developers,

 This is part one of the API design best practices series.